 4. Giving too many references

 5 references is the maximum for most roles.
-A list of 8-10 references does not signal preparation — it signals that you are compensating for low-quality contacts by providing volume.
+A list of 8-10 references does not signal preparation.
+It signals that you are compensating for low-quality contacts by providing volume.

 5. Not briefing your references